Woo Do-hwan: Early life and education

-Woo was born on July 12, 1992 in Anyang, Gyeonggi Province.
+Woo was born on July 12, 1992, in Anyang, Gyeonggi Province.
 He graduated from Dankook University, majoring in performance and film.

 Personal life

+Military service

 Woo began his mandatory military service on July 6, 2020.
-By attending six weeks of training as a company commander intern in the recruit training course.
-Graduated as a student leader at the 1st Department of Transportation Training.
+By attending six weeks of training as a company commander intern in the recruit training course, he graduated as a student leader at the 21st Department of Transportation Training.
 Woo was discharged from military service on January 5, 2022, not returning to the unit after his final vacation in accordance with the rules of the Ministry of Defense of the Republic of Korea.